The 5%ers' Blog > Magazine

-There is a common pattern where traders are more often avoiding their emotions.
+There is a typical pattern where traders are more often avoiding their emotions.
 But what we don’t realize is that emotions are not a bad thing.
-The negative thing is actually about traders avoiding them which lands up taking away the advantage of the human mind, especially for our trading performance.
+The negative thing is actually about traders avoiding them, which lands up taking away the advantage of the human mind, especially for our trading performance.

-At some point in the process of learning about the profession of trading, traders will look up mechanical trading systems that supposedly require less discretion and a non-brainer rule-based action plan.
-Traders believe that if they choose to use the options of automatic trading or pure technical trading systems, they should succeed better.
-But, the fact is far from being the truth, especially for most retail traders as Expert Advisors do not have any learning capabilities unlike the human mind and cannot learn from mistakes or by changes of market patterns.
-By traders using this route, we are not achieving what we would like to and this is because it shows that instead of confronting and processing their emotions, they would rather rely on mechanisms that have no skills to improve with.
+At some point in the process of learning about the profession of trading – traders will look up mechanical trading systems that supposedly require less discretion and a non-brainer rule-based action plan.
+Traders believe that if they choose to use the options of automatic trading or pure technical trading systems, then they should succeed better.
+But, the fact is far from being the truth.
+Especially for most retail traders as Expert Advisors do not have any learning capabilities.
+Unlike the human mind, they cannot learn from mistakes or by changes in market patterns.
+We are not achieving what we would like to.
+Especially by traders using this route since it shows that instead of confronting and processing their emotions, they would rather rely on mechanisms that have no skills to improve.

 Human beings are known for walking in the opposite direction rather than resolving their issues.
 But remaining in our comfort zones are not as effective as we think.
 We should be moving towards our anxiety and frustration, listening to what our emotions are telling us and appreciate the fact that we do have the ability to change the way we feel and the way we trade.
-At the end of the day, avoidance will just keep us locked in our minds, while mindful cooperation is key to our salving.
+Avoidance will keep us locked in our minds, while mindful cooperation is key to our salving.

-We are human, everybody senses differently but most importantly we all sense.
+We are human, everybody senses differently, but most importantly, we all sense.
 No one is different.
 Emotions will always be involved with trading.
 Avoidance only separates us from becoming familiar and intimate with the markets.
-It is important to be fully aware, understand the state that our minds are in, as well as, know what affects us and how not to avoid it.
+It is essential to be fully aware, understand the state that our minds are in, as well as, know what affects us and how not to avoid it.